GonzoDMX/OctoPrint-UartControl/README.md

 # OctoPrint-UartControl

+NOTICE: Plugin is currently in developement, the core UART functionality is currently disabled in this build, I'm working on the front end.</br></br>

 UART Control adds a sidebar with buttons for transmitting messages over the Raspberry Pi's UART Serial pins.
 You can add as multiple buttons for different messages.

 Very useful if you want to add a microcontroller for managing peripheral devices to your 3D printer setup.